MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-multi-region/aks-ha-content.md

 #### Log Analytics and Azure Monitor

-The Azure Monitor for containers feature is the recommended tool for monitoring and logging because you can view events in real-time.
+The Azure Monitor for containers feature is the recommended tool for monitoring and logging because you can view events in real time.
 Azure Monitor utilizes a Log Analytics workspace for storing diagnostic logs.
 See the [AKS Baseline Reference Architecture](/azure/architecture/reference-architectures/containers/aks/secure-baseline-aks#monitor-and-collect-metrics) for more information.

 When considering monitoring for a cross-region implementation such as this reference architecture, it is important to consider the coupling between each stamp.
 In this case, consider each stamp a component of a single unit (regional cluster).
 The multi-region AKS reference implementation utilizes a single Log Analytics workspace for each Kubernetes cluster.
 Like with the other shared resources, define your regional stamp to consume information about the single log analytics workspace and connect each cluster to it.